iiitv/hackiiitv20-submissions/team#7 - 3/Readme.md

-Our team team no. 7 is working on the second theme i.e. smart healtcare.
+Our team, team no. 7 is working on the second theme i.e. smart healtcare.

+Completing backend...